 Why Zams stands out

-• Runs the entire stack.
-HubSpot, Slack, Gmail, Apollo and 100+ tools, connected in seconds, no IT required.
+- Runs the stack, not a silo.
+HubSpot, Slack, Gmail, Apollo, Gong and 100+ tools, connected in seconds, no IT required.

-• Enterprise trust.
-SOC 2 Type II, GDPR, CCPA, HIPAA, encryption in transit and at rest, RBAC, audit logging, data residency.
-Enterprise deployment options available.
+- Enterprise-grade trust.
+SOC 2 Type II, GDPR, CCPA, HIPAA, encryption in transit and at rest, RBAC, audit logging, and data residency.

-• Real impact.
-Reps get back 20+ hours a week.
-Organizations report 3.2× revenue lift as busywork disappears and follow-through improves.
+- Proven impact.
+Reps save 20+ hours a week.
+Orgs see 3.2× revenue lift as busywork vanishes and follow-through improves.

 Conclusion